Visions (2015 film): Production

 In November 2013, it was announced that Isla Fisher, Ellen Barkin and Jim Parsons had joined the cast of the film, with Kevin Greutert directing the film, from a screenplay by Lucas Sussman, with Jason Blum producing under his Blumhouse Productions banner.
 In January 2014, it was announced that Anson Mount and Gillian Jacobs had joined the cast of the film, with Jacobs portraying a woman who befriends Fisher's character, while Mount will portray the role of Isla Fisher's character's husband.
 It was also announced that Matt Kaplan would be executive producing the film.
 In February 2014, it was announced that Eva Longoria had been cast in the film, portraying the role of a friend who disapproves of Eveleigh's life choices.

 Marketing and release

 In November 2013, it was announced that Blumhouse International would be handling international sales on the film.
 It was later announced that Universal Pictures would distribute the film as part of their first look deal with Blumhouse.
 In August 2015, the first trailer for the film was released.
 The film was released internationally first in Turkey on August 28, 2015.
 The film was also released theatrically in Singapore on September 17, 2015.
-The film grossed $723,348, at the international box office.
+The film grossed $723,348 at the international box office.

+Critical response

+Review aggregator Rotten Tomatoes reports a positive score of 19% based on 16 reviews, with an average of 4.4/10.

+Boon Chan of The Straits Times gave the film a rating of three out of five stars, stating "It is not quite as gripping as The Gift, but Visions is still worth watching.
+Sometimes, it pays to play by the book."

 Home media

 The film was released straight-to-video in Canada on October 27, 2015, and in France on November 25, 2015.
-The film was released through video on demand in the United States on January 19, 2016, prior to being released on home media formats on February 2, 2016.
+The film was released through video on demand in the United States on January 19, 2016, before being released on home media formats on February 2, 2016.